 3. Offer restaurant menus and assist guests with selecting food and beverages.

 In restaurants without a host/hostess, the server will bring menus to the table.
-They offer information about the food and drink specials and relay the order to the kitchen.
+They offer information about the food and drink specials-and wine sales-and relay the order to the kitchen.
 If guests commonly request an unavailable item, they might suggest adding it to the menu to the restaurant manager or kitchen staff.